Madnex/Airbnb-Dicoverer/infoPage.md

 ### Explore Page
 On this page you can explore the data visually on a map and filter it by some extend.

+### Linear Model Page
+This page allows you to interactively conduct a linear model for the target variable price.